Tour through the Schanzenviertel with a Greeter

 Although the building was badly damaged in World War II, it continued to serve as an operetta house until the 1950s, later as a cinema and finally as a depot for furniture.

-The rear part of the former ballroom was converted into a garage hall before the Second World War and later into a bunker.
+The rear part of the former ballroom had been converted into a garage hall before the War and later into a bunker.

 Today, the walls of the high bunker (also called “Kilimanschanzo”) are used as a climbing wall and for street artists.